The Story of Mary and Martha: 6 Inspiring Lessons

 When you seek God’s presence, you become refreshed and when you are listening to His voice you will receive His battle plan for your day.

-The beauty of practicing the presence of God is that you can do it all the time throughout your day.
 It is wise to set apart a specific time in your day to read and study scripture and pray but you can consciously chat with God and invite Him into everything that you do.

 I hope you have enjoyed learning these lessons from the story of Mary and Martha.
-I know that these two awesome women have left their imprint on my life!

 Author

 Karen O’Reilly is the creator and designer of Scriptural Grace which offers products, bible studies, and bible reading plans.
+Karen also contributed to the devotional Life Changing Stories.

 Posted in